areddish/CWM_ML/README.md

 Welcome to Code With Me Machine Learning Night.
 We will install Python, TensorFlow, and learn how to build simple Neural Networks, and how they work.

 # Installing Python
-We want to install Python 3.6.
+We want to install Python 3.6 (64 bit version).
 We can find the latest version at Python's main website:

 https://www.python.org/downloads/release/python-363/